sailscastshq/docs.sailscasts.com/docs/sounding/browser-testing.md

 ## Load a world before browser setup

 Browser trials become harder to maintain when they carry too much setup.
-Use `sails.sounding.world.use()` to start from a named business situation.
+Use the trial's `world` option to start from a named business situation before the browser flow begins.

 ## Run the same flows across browser projects